 - Lastly, you should be a permanent resident of South Africa.

-To complete the FNB online loan application, you’ll also need the following documents:
+In addition, to complete the FNB online application, you’ll also need the following documents:

 - A valid, green-bar coded ID or Smart Card ID;